M-arcus/cloudron-docs/docs/documentation.md

 ## What is Cloudron?

-The Cloudron is a platform that makes it easy to install and maintain apps on your server.
+Cloudron is a platform that makes it easy to install, manage and secure web apps on your server.

 You can install Cloudron on your server (from say AWS, Digital Ocean etc), give it a domain name and start installing apps.
 Behind the scenes, the Cloudron automates all the tasks around